Remarks on Frazer's Golden Bough

-Remarks on Frazer's Golden Bough (Bemerkungen über Frazers "The Golden Bough") is a collection of Ludwig Wittgenstein's thoughts on James George Frazer's The Golden Bough: A Study in Magic and Religion.
-The commentary was initially published in 1967, with an English edition in 1979.
+Remarks on Frazer's Golden Bough (Bemerkungen über Frazers "The Golden Bough") is a collection of Ludwig Wittgenstein's comments on James George Frazer's The Golden Bough, an early work of comparative mythology.
+The commentary was initially published posthumously in 1967, with an English edition in 1979.
 Wittgenstein wrote the text in the summer of 1931.
-It represented his earliest efforts to compose what became the Philosophical Investigations (1953).
+It represented his earliest efforts to compose what became the philosophy of his Philosophical Investigations (1953).
 An important theme of the Remarks, and one which Wittgenstein later explored more fully, is the conception of metaphysics as a "kind of magic".

-The text was edited by Rush Rhees, who published it separately from Wittgenstein's other work, in a possible attempt to avoid alienating Wittgenstein's readership, in light of the sympathy shown to primitive thought and practices.
+Editor Rush Rhees published the text separately from Wittgenstein's other work in a possible attempt to avoid alienating Wittgenstein's readership, in light of the sympathy shown to "primitive" thought and practices.
 In the Remarks, Wittgenstein describes Frazer as more savage than those he studied, and is exceptionally critical of Frazer's interpretations of primitive mythology, Christianity, and epistemology.

-The remarks were later included in full in an anthology of Wittgenstein's miscellaneous work called Philosophical Occasions 1912-1951.
-The editors claim that Rush Rhees omitted a number of remarks from the bilingual book edition of the Remarks, and include in their anthology some remarks they believe Rhees may have erroneously excluded.
+The remarks were later included in full in an anthology of Wittgenstein's work entitled Philosophical Occasions 1912-1951.
+The editors claim that Rhees omitted a number of remarks from the bilingual book edition of the Remarks, and include in their anthology some remarks they believe Rhees may have erroneously excluded.